BACK

 Migrating the first component

-In the old Jangouts (I will start to differentiate between pre and post-migration process) the footer component was composed by a simple Angular 1 directive with a template and a jade template, that was rendered by gulp adding the current version.
+In the old Jangouts (pre-migration), the footer consisted of a simple Angular 1 directive with a template and a jade template.
+Gulp rendered it, injecting the current version.

-The new footer component is equally simple.
-It's a TypeScript file (a component definition with an empty class) and an Angular 2 template.
-But has a difference with the previous version, neither gulp or any other thing modifies the template for add the version.
-Instead, the previous solution, now Webpack with the DefinePlugin add the version as a global constant during the build process, reading the package.json.
+The new footer remains simple: a TypeScript file (component definition with an empty class) and an Angular 2 template.
+The key difference: nothing modifies the template to inject the version.
+Instead, Webpack's DefinePlugin adds the version as a global constant at build time, reading from package.json.

-This has a couple of benefits.
-First, the footer is now a pure Angular component and, on the other hand, it's easier to test.
+Two benefits: the footer is now a pure Angular component, and it's easier to test.

 Adding tests